Search

 “Likewise, teach the older women to be reverent in the way they live, not to be slanderers or addicted to much wine, but to teach what is good.
 Then they can urge the younger women to love their husbands and children, to be self-controlled and pure, to be busy at home, to be kind, and to be subject to their husbands, so that no one will malign the word of God” (Titus 2:3-5).

-Marriage Mentoring and finding a mentor couple is becoming even more important as many people today have come from homes that have experienced divorce.
+Marriage mentoring and finding a mentor couple are becoming even more important as many people today come from homes that have experienced divorce.
 You may have never lived with both a mother and a father.
 How are you supposed to know what an intact family looks like?
 Who is going to model for you how to work through conflict if your own parents decided to abandon their marriage?

 How Do You Find a Mentor Couple?